 You can trust safari vacations and travel services to give you all the recommendations and help you plan the entire trip without worrying.
 They’ll consider your budget concerns and ensure they don’t hit above the belt.

-Safari vacations and travel services designs itineraries in Uganda, Rwanda and the DRC with over 10 years of experience and we are proud of our reputation for executing some of the most highly-rated vacation experiences.
+Safari vacations and travel services designs itineraries in Uganda, Rwanda and the DRC with over 10 years of experience.
+We are proud of our reputation for executing some of the most highly-rated vacation experiences.
 Our local consultants plan with you your preferred itinerary using expert ground knowledge.
-We take care of all the local logistics like permits, accommodation, and transport.
-And also, manage your entire trip, from start to finish.
+We take care of all the local logistics like permits, accommodation, and transport as well as managing your entire trip, from start to finish.